miles-p/miles-p/README.md

-## Hi there 👋 - I'm Miles Punch (StudIEAust)
+## Hi there 👋 - I'm Miles Punch (StudIEAust) 🇦🇺🇩🇪

 - 🔭 I’m currently working on a more in-depth complex numbers library for C
+- 📖 Bachelor of Engineering (Mechatronics) at The University of Newcastle, Australia (est. completion 2028)
 - 🌱 I’m currently learning how to touch grass
 - 💼 I'm a sales rep for Jaycar Electronics and an AV consultant for [PunchAV](https://punchav.com)
-- 💬 Ask me about my travels :D 🇩🇪🇩🇪🇩🇪 (Most recently Germany, however I'll be back in Germany soon enough) 🇩🇪🇩🇪🇩🇪
+- 💬 Ask me about my travels :D 🇩🇪 🇦🇹 🇫🇷 🇻🇳 🇸🇬 🇳🇿 🇫🇯 🇲🇾 🇳🇵 🇮🇳 🇳🇨 🇹🇭
 - 📫 How to reach me: [my email](mailto://miles@punchav.com)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a German/English-bilingual :O